 The Company is involved in various claims, regulatory agency audits and pending or threatened legal actions involving a variety of matters.
-At December 31, 2015, the Company recorded an immaterial amount for contingent liabilities representing all contingencies believed to be probable.
 The Company has also assessed the potential for additional losses above the amounts accrued as well as potential losses for matters that are not probable but are reasonably possible.
 The total potential loss on these matters cannot be determined; however, in the Company's opinion, any ultimate liability, to the extent not otherwise recorded or accrued for, will not materially affect the Company's financial position, cash flow or results of operations.
 These estimated liabilities are based on the Company's assessment of the nature of these matters, their progress toward resolution, the advice of legal counsel and outside experts as well as management's intention and experience.